plemeri/transparent-background/README.md

   * Default option is `--resize static` which provides less detailed prediction but more stable
   * `--resize dynamic` option was the previous default option which was disabled by `--jit` option previously.
 This will provide more detailed prediction but less stable than `--resize static` option.

+* `flet` has been moved to extra dependency since GUI mode is not used for most active users, and causing import error for latest version.
+Please install with `pip install transparent-background[gui]`

 ## :newspaper: News

 * Our package is currently not working properly on small images without `--fast` argument.
 Sorry for the inconvenience and we'll fix this issue with better algorithm coming out shortly.